PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-07 07:23:39
+Last updated: 2024-04-07 07:24:47
-Random Quote: Kids, you can't cling to the past.
-Because no matter how tight you hold on... it's already gone. - Ted Mosby
+Random Quote: I hate it when you talk sometimes.
+No... all the time. - Nicky Nichols